 Manke Leaves Poswil

-Scholem waived him away saying telling him to be off to his studies, the stable was no place for a scholar.
+Scholem waived him away telling him to be off to his studies, the stable was no place for a scholar.

 Scholem was proud to be working so that his younger brother could be a scholar.
 The whole family insisted he devote himself to study.